 I came across an interesting article recently that had interesting implications for women who want to quit smoking.
 This study‘s results seem to suggest that women may achieve greater success in quitting smoking if they time their quitting during certain points of their menstrual cycle.
 Smoking for everyone is hard though.
 Some people only take nicotine gum to help them quit, whilst others prefer to try vaping as an alternative to smoking.
-If this is something that interests you then you could easily check out these best vape pens here to help you on your journey to quitting smoking for good.

 Basically, the researchers were expanding upon data they had discovered with their animal models.
 Previous data had illustrated that periods of low progesterone:estrogen ratios had a higher likelihood of being pushed into addictive behavior.
 On the other hand, periods with higher progesterone:estrogen ratios seemed to be protective against addictive behaviors.
+I’d be surprised to see the effect of a vapable CBD e-liquid and its affects on the cannabinoid receptors and what impact it has on addiction.
+In my personal experience with this e-liquid on my journey quitting smoking (marijuana) I found CBD extremely helpful.

 These results also make me wonder if they are applicable to men.
 Could synthetic progesterone or intracranial progesterone be useful in promoting smoking cessation in men as well?
 Additionally, what is it about progesterone that makes it so protective?
 Research can be fascinating at times!